twiddlingbits/twr-wasm/docs/api/api-typescript.md

 mod.divLog("sum A: ", sumA, " in ms: ", endA-start);
 mod.divLog("sum B: ", sumB,  " in ms: ", endB-endA);
 ~~~
-## Accessing Data in the Web Assembly Memory
+## Accessing Data in the WebAssembly Memory
-`callC()` will convert your parameters for you.
-But if you return or want to access struct values inside TypeScript you will find these functions handy.   see the [callc example](../examples/examples-callc.md) for how to use.
+`callC()` will convert your JavaScript parameters into a form suitable for use by your C code.
+However, if you return or want to access struct values inside TypeScript you will find the following functions handy.
+See the [callc example](../examples/examples-callc.md) and [Passing Function Parameters from JavaScript to C/C++ with WebAssembly](../gettingstarted/parameters.md) for an explanation of how these functions work.
 ~~~
 async putString(sin:string, codePage=codePageUTF8)  // returns index into WebAssembly.Memory
 async putU8(u8a:Uint8Array)   // returns index into WebAssembly.Memory